 What does an editor do?

-Fixing editorial problems by following the official style guide is among another prime responsibilities.
+- Solves editorial problems: Fixing editorial problems by following the official style guide is among another prime responsibility.
 They also go through spell-check, grammatical errors, punctuations, etc.

 How to become a freelance editor in 7 simple steps